racker/salus-tools/data-loader/README.md

 -  `--identity-password`
 -  `--identity-apikey`

-**NOTE** when the admin URL is configured with a "localhost", authentication will be disabled and none of the configuration described above it required.
+**NOTE** when the admin URL is configured with a "localhost", authentication will be disabled and none of the configuration described above is required.

 ## Source content